 If the X-ray crosshair lines up with the apertures the chip is aligned.
 If not, repeat steps 2-7.

-In case of difficulty aligning (broken fiducials), different apertures on the chip can be used for alignment using the “alignment type” pull-down menu.
-A new python GUI, offering move-on-click functionality and automated chip alignment is currently under development, but is not yet ready for routine use at the time of the writing of this manuscript.
+NOTES: In case of difficulty aligning (broken fiducials), different apertures on the chip can be used for alignment using the “alignment type” pull-down menu.
 Many different types of chip are available for fixed target data collection.
 Different chip types are accommodated through use of the ‘chip type’ pull-down menu.
-The most common chip types used at I24 are ‘oxford’ and ‘custom’ chips.
+The most common chip types used at I24 are ‘Oxford’ and ‘custom’ chips.
 The number and the spacing of apertures and fiducials on the chip are read from a chip dictionary defined via the pull-down menu.
 Custom chip allows the aperture spacing to be defined on-the-fly, which is particularly useful for thin-film sheet-on-sheet or other ‘chipless’ type chips where crystals are randomly located across the holder 37.
+A new python GUI, offering move-on-click functionality and automated chip alignment is currently under development, but is not yet ready for routine use at the time of the writing of this manuscript.

 Setting up Data Collection

-Data collection setup will depend on the system you are studying, and the experiment you wish to perform.
+Data collection setup will depend on the system being studied, and the experiment to be performed.
 This can range from the simplest SSX experiment, collecting a low dose structure, to a time-resolved experiment using lasers or rapid mixing to initiate a reaction which will require multiple complete datasets at different time delays.
 To set up a data collection the following parameters need to be defined.

 Experimental variables: Folder, filename, exposure time, transmission, detector distance, and number of shots per aperture should be filled in as appropriate.